Wednesday, January 30, 2008

 Happy New Year

-We have been spending a lot of time aboard so New Years Eve day we decided to get off the boat for most of the day.
-We walked to an area that has several malls in close proximity to each other and wandered the malls, went out to lunch and took in a movie.
+We have been spending a lot of time aboard, so on New Year's Eve, we decided to get off the boat for most of the day.
+We walked to an area that has several malls in close proximity to each other and wandered the malls, went out to lunch, and took in a movie.
 We stayed in for the evening, but had a great location to watch the fireworks at midnight put on by West Palm Beach.
-To us it felt more like Independence Day that New Years.
-The temperatures here have been running a little above normal so for us on the water the evenings are still quite mild in the low 70's.
-The sounds of the parties carried across the water and of course at midnight there was the blare of boat horns.
+To us, it felt more like Independence Day than New Year's.
+The temperatures here have been running a little above normal, so for us on the water, the evenings are still quite mild in the low 70's.
+The sounds of the parties carried across the water, and of course, at midnight, there was the blare of boat horns.
 Our landing for the dinghy here is a very small sandy beach next to the roadway.
-No matter how careful we are we wind up with sand everywhere.
+No matter how careful we are, we wind up with sand everywhere.
 We are still busy, but very near the end of building our enclosure for the cockpit.
-We had to order some more material which should be here next week.
+We had to order some more material, which should be here next week.